Last Updated: December 27th, 2019

-The Network Advertising Initiative requires members to disclose standard interest segments based on health- and wellness-related interests and information that are used to deliver interest-based advertisements in the United States.
+The NAI requires members to disclose standard interest segments based on health- and wellness-related interests and information, or based on political information or interests, that are used to deliver interest-based advertisements in the United States.

-Factual provides Customers with such standard segments to deliver interest-based advertisements and for other purposes; these segments are based on data that is not considered sensitive under the NAI Code of Conduct.
-For a list of such segments, please click here.
+Factual provides Customers with such standard segments to deliver interest-based advertisements and for other purposes; our health segments are based on data that is not considered sensitive under the NAI Code of Conduct.
+For a list of our standard health and political segments, please click here.